burningbuffer/k-math/README.md

 # MAT

-This project begin as a small SIMD math library intended for rotations, and will be following as a SIMD generalist graphics math library.
+This project began as a small SIMD math library intended for rotations, and will evolve into a SIMD generalist graphics math library.

 ## SIMD